FangCunWuChang/libJModule/README.md

-# libJPlugin
+# libJModule
-libJPlugin is a part of JMADF
+libJModule is a part of JMADF